biovault/HDILib/README.md

 HDILib has all external dependencies as submodules except for flann.

-1. Windows build requires: flann 1.8.5
+1. The urrent flann version is 1.9.2
-2. Ubuntu/Mac builds require: flann 1.8.4

 Flann can be built from the source (https://github.com/mariusmuja/flann) or conan can be used to installed using conan.